 File For Divorce (Dissolution)

 The person filing for divorce is referred to as the petitioner.
 The petition is served on the respondent.
-The respondent has 30 days from the date of service to file a response with the court.
+The respondent has 30 days from the service date to file a response with the Court.

 30 Days – No Response Filed

 If the other party doesn’t file a response within 30 days, a default judgment may be filed wherein you can obtain a judgment based on the information you set forth in your petition.